hmcts/dtspo-daily-monitoring/README.md

 ## GitHub workflow

-To add a workflow to me monitored add it to the azure-pipelines.yaml within the gh_workflows section as below
+To add a workflow to be monitored add it to the azure-pipelines.yaml within the gh_workflows section as below

 ```
 parameters: